Multivalence/nikel-py/README.md

 async def main():

+    query = {
+        'campus' : 'St. George',
+        'name' : '(Computer Science'
+    }

+    '''
-    #Creates a list (limited to 1) of Programs that start with Computer Science and are done at the St. George Campus
+    Creates a list (limited to 1) of Programs that start with Computer Science and are done at the St. George Campus
+    '''

-    x = await Programs.async_get({'campus' : 'St. George', 'name' : '(Computer Science'}, limit=1)
+    x = await Programs.async_get(query, limit=1)
     print(x[0].type)